What could be more comforting than a bowl of homemade Ham and Potato Soup?

-In this easy recipe potatoes and chunks of leftover ham are simmered in a rich creamy broth with a handful of veggies.
-It’s pure comfort food.
+This easy potato soup recipe combines veggies and chunks of ham in a creamy base – it’s pure comfort food.

-- This soup uses simple ingredients but is cozy and creamy.
+- This soup uses simple ingredients but is delicious, cozy, and creamy.

-- The potatoes can be swapped for leftover mashed or scalloped potatoes (reduce simmering time if they’re already cooked).
+- It’s versatile – swap out the potatoes for leftover mashed or scalloped potatoes (reduce simmering time if they’re already cooked) to use up your leftovers.

 - It keeps in the fridge for a few days and reheats well for lunches or quick meals.

-HAM Leftover ham works well or you can purchase a single ham steak at the grocery store and cube it.
-Smoked sausage or even ground sausage are great substitutes in this recipe.
+Ham – Leftover ham works well or you can purchase a single ham steak at the grocery store and cube it.
+Smoked sausage or even ground sausage are great replacements for ham.

 How To Make Ham and Potato Soup